rulewis/journey-optimizer.en/help/using/event/about-creating-business.md

 ---
-solution: Journey Orchestration
+title: Configure a business event
-title: Creating an event
+description: Learn how to create a business event
-description: Learn how to create an event
+exl-id: e962a17b-b5af-4897-ab38-c9b9c33fb748
 ---
 # Configure a business event {#configure-a-business-event}